Why Visit New Orleans, Louisiana

 The Crescent City is a nice place to live

 As mentioned above, New Orleans has a subtropical climate.
 Very rarely does it ever snow, and when it does, it never accumulates requiring you to shovel the snow or scrape it off your windshield.

 Yes, New Orleans summer can be sultry but I can better deal with that than with freezing temperatures.
-It also rains a lot in New Orleans but I also love rain, so it's not a problem to me.
+It also rains a lot in New Orleans but I also love rain, so it's not a problem for me.

 New Orleans sits in the Mississippi River Delta, surrounded by swamps and bayous which are inhabited by interesting animals such as alligators, turtles, beavers, and frogs among others.

-Aside from exotic palm and banana trees that are normally found in warm climates, you can also find variety of plants in the wetlands of New Orleans such as cypress and live oaks draped with Spanish moss which creates an eerie scene in the dark.
+Aside from exotic palm and banana trees that are normally found in warm climates, you can also find a variety of plants in the wetlands of New Orleans such as cypress and live oaks draped with Spanish moss which creates an eerie scene in the dark.

 Satellite view and map of New Orleans, LA

 Explore the dark side of The Big Easy

 There are quite a number of mystical and mysterious things about New Orleans that add to the uniqueness of the city.

 New Orleans is said to be the most haunted city in the US, with French Quarter being the most haunted area.
 When you visit a city you usually ask (if you're interested in ghosts and hauntings) which buildings are haunted.
 However, in New Orleans it's more appropriate to ask which buildings are NOT haunted!
 So when you visit New Orleans be sure to take a ghost tour.